BWW Industry Interview: Mobilizing the Revolution - Behind the Creation of the HAMILTON App

 Can you give me an overview on how Marathon fits into the soup of agencies and what makes you guys unique?

-My background is in theatre, I went to school for stage management and lighting design and I sort of fell into the whole digital marketing world by chance.
-I worked for about 18 months for two guys that were producing Allegiance with George Takei, and while I worked there, they were in the process of growing George's social media following.
-I started when George just had shy of a million followers on his social media channels and it grew pretty exponentially from there during the time that I worked there.
-So, that was how I learned the social game.
+I'm a theatre kid at heart.
+I went to school for stage management and lighting design, and I sort of fell into the whole digital marketing world by chance.
+I worked for about 18 months for two guys that were producing Allegiance with George Takei.
+While I worked there, they were in the process of growing George's social media following.
+I started when George just had shy of a million followers on his social media channels and it grew exponentially during the time that I worked there.
+That was how I learned the social game.

-Then I left and did some other odd jobs, selling advertising, and then I ended up being interviewed for Jeffrey Seller in 2014 and in the conversation I mentioned that I was doing social media for 50 Shades the Musical.
-It happened to be the same day that he had a digital meeting with SpotCo, just to talk about the social plan for the show and how he wasn't happy with the work that they were doing.
-His assistant called me the next day and asked if I'd be interested in running the social media for The Last Ship.
-I obviously had no business doing that, so I said "Yeah sure, sounds great."
-That show was starting to wind down about two months before Hamilton premiered at the Public.
+I left and did some other odd jobs like selling website ad placements, and then I ended up meeting with Jeffrey Seller in 2014.
+In the conversation I mentioned that I had a background in social media.
+Turns out he was looking for some help in that area.
+His assistant called me the next day and asked if I had the capacity to handle the social media for The Last Ship when it arrived on Broadway a few weeks later.
+I obviously had no business doing that, so I said "Yeah sure, sounds great!"
+Jeffrey has since become one of my biggest mentors in the business, and as The Last Ship was winding down, we began gearing up for Hamilton's premiere at The Public Theatre.

-So, that was sort of the beginning of the company that was where this stuff began.
-We've dedicated ourselves to being on the forefront of this new stage that is increasing in importance.
+So, that was the real beginning of Marathon.
+We've dedicated ourselves to being leading the charge in digital engagement when connecting with fans.
 We focus on content generation and community development.
-We only really work in social and digital.
-We obviously just recently really started to dive into the app world when that idea started percolating.
+Anywhere you can talk to fans and they can talk back is where we focus our energy, which is what led us to spearheading the Hamilton app.

 How do you work with the other agencies in the digital space?